 Cub Scouts are broken into a small group called a pack.
 The pack you join is up to you.
 You can look for a pack chartered by an organization you support, or simply choose the one closest to your neighborhood.
-With tens of thousands of Cub Scout Packs across the country, it shouldn’t be hard to find one that fits you and your family.
+With thousands of Cub Scout Packs across the country, it shouldn’t be hard to find one that fits you and your family.

 Each pack has dedicated leaders and volunteers who are tasked with teaching Cub Scouts both fun and valuable lessons that will help them progress in the program and in life.
 But what makes Cub Scouts truly unique is the opportunity it gives the entire family to be involved in each child’s development.
 From volunteering with the pack to leading activities at home, parents can take full advantage of the extra time they’ll have participating in their Cub Scout's life.